 - Serve with your favorite toppings.

-- I’ve gotten a lot of comments on other recipes asking about liquid smoke – what is it and where to buy it.
-Look in the barbecue sauce section of your grocery store, and if it’s not there check the spice/seasoning area.
-You can also buy it from Amazon (affiliate link).
+Liquid smoke is in the barbecue sauce section of your grocery store, and if it’s not there check the spice/seasoning area.
+You can also buy it from Amazon.
 It adds a smokey wood flavor, which can add some welcome depth of flavor to vegan and vegetarian recipes.

-- The calories and nutrition will vary somewhat depending on what beer you use.
+The calories and nutrition will vary depending on whether you use beer what beer you use.

 Pin it and be ready to make killer vegan chili anytime.